10 Best Kayaks for the Money (August 2026) Tested Under $800

 - Cons

-The removable skeg makes a noticeable difference in tracking.
-Without it, the kayak wanders.
-With it attached, you can paddle straight lines even in light wind.
+The removable skeg is the standout feature.
+Without it, the kayak wanders like every other budget inflatable.
+Snap it on and you can paddle straight lines in light wind without constant correction.

-Quality control seems inconsistent based on the 34,746 reviews I analyzed.
-About 15% report early leaks or seam issues, though Intex customer service typically replaces defective units.
+Quality control varies by production run based on the 14k+ reviews we analyzed.
+About 15% report seam leaks or valve issues within the first few months, though Intex typically replaces defective units under their 90-day warranty.

 INTEX 68303EP Excursion Pro K1 Inflatable Kayak Set: Includes Deluxe 86in Kayak Paddles and...